-Subject name and code Signal Processing, PG_00047780 Field of study Biomedical Engineering, Biomedical Engineering Date of commencement of studies October 2022 Academic year of realisation of subject 2023/2024 Education level first-cycle studies Subject group Obligatory subject group in the field of study Mode of study Full-time studies Mode of delivery at the university Year of study 2 Language of instruction Polish Semester of study 3 ECTS credits 4.0 Learning profile general academic profile Assessment form exam Conducting unit Department Of Teleinformation Networks -> Faculty Of Electronics Telecommunications And Informatics -> Wydziały Politechniki Gdańskiej Name and surname Subject supervisor dr hab. inż.
+Subject name and code Signal Processing, PG_00047780 Field of study Biomedical Engineering Date of commencement of studies October 2024 Academic year of realisation of subject 2025/2026 Education level first-cycle studies Subject group Obligatory subject group in the field of study Mode of study Full-time studies Mode of delivery at the university Year of study 2 Language of instruction Polish Semester of study 3 ECTS credits 4.0 Learning profile general academic profile Assessment form exam Conducting unit Department of Teleinformation Networks -> Faculty of Electronics, Telecommunications and Informatics Name and surname Subject supervisor dr hab. inż.
 Jarosław Sadowski of lecturer (lecturers) Teachers dr hab. inż.
-Jarosław Sadowski mgr inż.
-Olga Błaszkiewicz mgr inż.
-Alicja a Olejniczak Lesson types and methods Lesson type Lecture Tutorial Laboratory Projec t Seminar SUM of instruction Number of study hours 30.0 15.0 0.0 0.0 0.0 45 E-learning hours included: 0.0 Learning activity and number of study hours Learning activity Participation i classes include plan Self-study SUM Number of study 45 2.0 53.0 100 Subject objectives Student uses basic analog and discrete-time signal processing algorithms and tools.
+Ja arosław Sadow /ski Lesson types and methods of instruction Lesson type Lecture Tutorial Laboratory Projec t Seminar SUM Number of study hours 30.0 15.0 0.0 0.0 0.0 45 E-learning hours included: 0.0 Learning activity and number of study hours Learning activity Participation in classes including plan Self-study SUM Number of study hours 45 2.0 53.0 100 Subject objectives Student uses basic analog and discrete-time signal processing algorithms and tools.
 Student analyzes signals and systems in the time and frequency domains.
 Student designs elementary discrete-time systems.
 Learning outcomes Course outcome Subject outcome Method of verification [K6_U04] can apply knowledge of programming methods and techniques as well as select and apply appropriate programming methods and tools in computer software development or programming devices or controllers using microprocessors or programmable elements or systems specific to the field of study The student uses basic tools of discrete signals analysis and is able to design and analyze a simple digital signal processing system.
 [SU4] Assessment of ability to use methods and tools [SU1] Assessment of task fulfilment [K6_W04] knows and understands, to an advanced extent, the principles, methods and techniques of programming and the principles of computer software development or programming devices or controllers using microprocessors or programmable elements or systems specific to the field of study, and organisation of systems using computers or such devices The student knows and describes basic tools and algorithms of analog and discrete-time and digital signal processing methods.
 The student is familiar with the basic methods of signals and systems analysis in the time and frequency domain.
 The student knows the structures and design methods of basic discrete-time signal processing systems.
 [SW3] Assessment of knowledge contained in written work and projects [SW1] Assessment of factual knowledge

-Data wygenerowania: 16.04.2025 16:09 Strona 1 z 2
+Data wydruku: 18.07.2024 08:53 Strona 1 z 2